-Again, for a first telescope (and for kids) set up should be hassle free.
-At best, the first telescope should easily operated so as to be able to see heavenly bodies near the earth.
+Again, for a first telescope (and for kids) set up should be hassle-free.
+At best, the first telescope should easily be operated so as to be able to see heavenly bodies near the earth.
 Other farther suns and stars may be located on more high-grade telescopes later as the facility of the kid to use one is honed.

 Your Child’s Ability to Learn New Things

 Remember, keep pace with your child.
 Make sure you give him something that he is able to learn rather than one that creates fear or frustration.
 That telescope you saw might seem to be a bargain but can your child handle it?